jenmyers/jenmyers.net/_posts/2024-01-31-horror-writing-markets-for-february-2024.md

 - [_House of Gamut_](https://houseofgamut.moksha.io/publication/house-of-gamut) opens at the beginning of the month to fiction—but move fast, they fill up very quickly.
 - Spindle House Press's [_Tales from the Tarot_](https://www.spindlehousepress.com/submissions/tarot-tales) will be open for flash fiction submissions on the theme of the Ace of Wands tarot card from February 1-15.
+- [_Apparition Lit_](https://apparitionlit.com/submissions/) will accept stories on the theme of "mercurial" from February 15-28.

 ### Anthology Calls